 A landlord cannot evict a tenant simply because the landlord does not like that person.
 If the landlord does not have a legal reason for eviction, then the landlord must wait until the term of the tenancy has expired before expecting the tenant to move.
 Depending on the type of tenancy, the landlord may still need to provide the tenant with notice.

-If a landlord wants to end a month-to-month tenancy, the landlord must give the tenant a 30-day notice informing the tenant that the tenancy will end at the end of the 30-day time frame.
-If the tenant has not moved out of the rental unit by the end of the 30 days, then the landlord can file an eviction lawsuit against the tenant (see Va.
-Code Ann. § 55-248.37).
-Virginia Notice Requirements to Terminate a Month-to-Month Tenancy has more information.
+To end a month-to-month tenancy in Virginia, the landlord must give the tenant a 30-day notice informing the tenant that the tenancy will end at the end of the 30-day time frame.
+If the tenant has not moved out of the rental unit by the end of the 30 days, then the landlord can file an eviction lawsuit against the tenant.
+(Va.
+Code Ann. § 55.1-1253A (2020).)

 If the tenant has a fixed-term lease or rental agreement, such as for one year, the landlord must wait until the end of the term before expecting the tenant to move.
 The landlord does not need to give the tenant notice to move unless the lease specifically requires it.

-Even though a landlord may have a valid legal cause to evict a tenant, the tenant may still decide to fight the eviction.
-The tenant may have a valid defense against the eviction, such as the landlord discriminating against the tenant or the landlord failing to follow proper eviction procedures.
+Even though a landlord might have a valid legal cause to evict a tenant, the tenant can still decide to fight the eviction.
+The tenant might have a valid defense against the eviction, such as the landlord discriminating against the tenant or the landlord failing to follow proper eviction procedures.
 By fighting the eviction, the tenant could delay the eviction and remain in the rental unit for longer.
 Tenant Defenses to Evictions in Virginia has more information.

 The only legal way for a landlord to remove a tenant is by winning an eviction lawsuit.
 Even then, the landlord is not authorized to remove the tenant from the rental unit; only a law enforcement officer can do that.
-It is illegal for a landlord in Virginia to attempt to force a tenant to move out of a rental unit, and the tenant can sue the landlord for trying.
-Illegal Eviction Procedures in Virginia has more information on illegal evictions.
+It is illegal for a landlord in Virginia to attempt to force a tenant to move out of a rental unit, and the tenant can sue the landlord for an illegal eviction..